 Haakaa is almost effortless to use

-(Just don’t get so unaware of your silicone breastpump that you let it overfill and fall off because I’ve had that happen and we know how sad spilt breastmilk is!)
+Just don’t get so unaware of your silicone breastpump that you let it overfill and fall off because that can happen and we know how sad spilt breastmilk is.

 But how exactly DO you use a silicone breast pump?
 Let’s think about that next…

 How to use a Haakaa breast pump